Family Matters season 3

 The third season of Family Matters, an American family sitcom created by William Bickley and Michael Warren, premiered on ABC in the U.S. on September 20, 1991, and concluded on May 8, 1992.
 The season produced by Bickley-Warren Productions, Miller-Boyett Productions, and Lorimar Television, with David W. Duclon as the executive producer.
-It consists of 25 episodes, most of which were directed by Rich Correll and John Tracy.
+It consists of 25 episodes, most of which were directed by Richard Correll and John Tracy.

 Premise

+Steve Urkel is still the annoying neighbor to the Winslow family, getting into situations such as bringing a lab chimpanzee to their home, suing Carl for destroying his priceless stick bug, creating a robot that chases after Laura, and joining the church choir despite being tone-deaf.